intro-to-research/intro-to-research.github.io/_pages/how.md

 1. Ask a **professor** in your department if they need help with any project.
 2. **Read/skim tons of research papers** on your own.

 NOTE: these two options are not mutually-exclusive, and they are for _selecting_/finding a problem and project -- not for the actual work itself.
 Inevitably, your project will not be entirely independent, and this is especially true and critical for your first few years of research.
-If you are an undergraduate or new graduate student, you will conduct research with a particular professor; you'll do nearly 100% of the work, but you will report your results to them and they will advise you according to the results you report to them.
-Thus, it will be a joint effort between you and your adviser (e.g., professor).
+If you are an undergraduate or new graduate student, you will conduct research with a particular adviser (e.g., professor, lecturer, post-doc, senior PhD student); you'll do nearly 100% of the work, but you will report your results to your adviser and they will provide feedback according to the results you report to them.
+Thus, it will be a joint effort between you and your adviser.

+**ASKING A PROFESSOR/LECTURER/SENIOR GRAD STUDENT FOR RESEARCH OPPORTUNITIES:**
+Ideally, you should already have some rapport with the potential adviser.
+For example, perhaps you have taken 1 or 2 classes with a professor, or you've shared a seminar class w/ a senior PhD student and you two worked on the same course project together.
+And, depending on your relation, you may already feel comfortable having a casual conversation with them, whereby you ask about their research, with the hopes of seeing if there's a shared interest in the work.
+If

 - Big picture: look at prof’s research interests
 - Identify top-tier conferences (even if it’s not where you’ll submit, good to know what’s being done)